Determinant/tedyin.com/stories/cooking.rst

 .. type: text
 .. template: gphotos.tmpl

+.. role:: strike
+  :class: strike

 Ted also enjoys cooking.
 Here are some photos of his dishes.
-(The data provider is Google+, so users in China may have a problem loading pictures.
+(The data provider is Google+ :strike:`, so users in China may have a problem loading pictures`.
 This gallery is based on PhotoSwipe and Freewall, thanks.)